-Staples made freshly as required – for example daily bread or weekly butter – or freshly killed, traditional meats are described as having unquestionably better flavour than their modern mass-produced equivalents.
+Staples made freshly as required , for example daily bread or weekly butter or fresh fish are described as having unquestionably better flavour than their modern mass-produced equivalents.

 For this generation, the irony is that a simple food like homemade bread is now a luxury item.

 There is a growing consumer base of people in Ireland who want and appreciate foods hand-prepared and using traditional recipes and techniques.

 Home-baked produce or freshly caught fish and organic vegetables like myself and Brendan grow are all highly desirable foodstuffs.

 In Ireland we need to focus on traditional foods and avoid modern, refined foods, prepare and eat foods in the same manner that nourished our ancestors and kept them well.

 Choose pasture-raised eggs .
 Bone broth and nourishing stocks.

 Choose unrefined coconut oil.
 Palm kernel oil.
 Unrefined, cold-pressed, extra virgin olive oil.